Amir-Ahammed/Linux-Essential-Notebook/MySQL on Ununtu 24.04.md

   ```
 * Grant user appropriate privileges
   ```
-  GRANT ALL PRIVILEGE ON databasename. * TO 'username'@'host';
+  GRANT ALL PRIVILEGE ON databasename.* TO 'username'@'localhost';
   ```
 * Flush Privileges to use
   ```